Are you looking to plan your estate, but aren’t quite sure where to begin?

 Choosing your directives isn’t just about deciding who will inherit your assets.

-You also need to consider things like a medical care directive, a financial power of attorney, and limited power of attorney.
+You also need to consider things like a medical care directive, a financial power of attorney, a limited power of attorney, and a funeral prepayment plan.
 A medical care directive explains what your medical wishes are should you be unable to decide for yourself.

 With a financial power of attorney, you give someone else the ability to manage your finances should you become medically incapable of doing so yourself.
 A limited power of attorney is worth considering if you’re nervous about turning everything over to someone else.
 With this document, limits will be imposed in terms of what a person can and cannot do on your behalf.